Stipend

 Purpose of stipends

-How stipends work
+How stipend work

-Lump sum vs. periodic payments
+Lump sum vs. periodic payments:

 Types of stipends